thomcsmits/life-sciences-a11y-evaluation-website/README.md

 ```

 ## Team
-This work is part of the [HIDIVE Lab](https://hidivelab.org) at Harvard Medical School.s
+This work is part of the [HIDIVE Lab](https://hidivelab.org) at Harvard Medical School.